 The multi-functional Caird Hall Civic Space has been completed and has already been used for a number of events: details of which can be viewed on the Caird Hall Civic Space page.
 When not required for events the area is available for use as a public car park.

 Adjacent to the River Tay is Waterfront Place.
 Extending to 5,415sqm.
-Currently retained for use as a construction assembly area, plans for that area have been approved and are expected to be developed during 2018/2019 following completion of the V&A Museum of Design construction.
+Currently retained for use as a construction assembly area, plans for that area have been advanced and are expected to be further developed during 2018/2019 with a view to opening the space in 2020.
 For more details of the design please view the Waterfront Place page.

 Slessor Gardens and surrounding context can also be viewed by downloading the Dundee Waterfront Interactive Tour App for iPad and Android